top of page

 1995 – Leroy Foerster, Orange Grove, Texas

-Grand Champion Bull for the 2022 LOBBA Sale
+Grand Champion Bull for the 2024 LOBBA Bull Sale

 HEIFER MARKETING PROGRAM